-1. Reduce Inflow and Infiltration (I&I) of wastewater within the Towns of Lake George and Bolton and Village of Lake George by slip lining the conveyance pipes.
+1. Reduce Inflow and Infiltration (I&I) of wastewater within the Towns of Lake George, Bolton, and Hague and Village of Lake George by implementing recommendations of ongoing engineering planning studies and slip-lining conveyance pipes.

-13.3.2 Priority 2 Projects
+1.40.2 Priority 2 Projects

-Priority 2 projects are considered necessary, but may not have a similar immediate need as Priority 1 projects.
+Priority 2 projects are considered necessary but may not have a similar immediate need as Priority 1 projects.